Society for Applied Anthropology: Practicing Anthropology

 Practicing Anthropology is a publication for members of the SfAA who work outside academia.
 The journal seeks to link practicing anthropologists with academic anthropologists, inform policy research and implementation, and provide a reflexive look into the history and future of anthropology as a discipline.
 The journal is driven by its contributors who are encouraged to submit special issues as well as individual research articles for publication.
 Practicing Anthropology is an editor-reviewed publication.
 There is no fee to contributing authors who are current SfAA members.
 The journal is distributed online or via mail to current dues paying members of the SfAA.
 The journal is also available to purchase online for non-members.

 Meetings

 The SfAA has an annual meeting every spring (March or April), usually in the US.
 Archived programs for meetings are available online back to 1999.
 The SfAA hosts its annual meeting with a number of co-sponsoring professional organizations that have similar goals.
-Some of these organizations include the Council on Nursing and Anthropology, the Society for Medical Anthropology, and the Canadian Anthropology Society.
+Some of these organizations include the Council on Nursing and Anthropology, the Society for Medical Anthropology, and the Political Ecoloty Society.

 Malinowski Award

 Since 1973 the SfAA has awarded the Malinowski Award annually.
 The award is named in honor of famed anthropologist Bronislaw Malinowski.
 Malinowski was a leading advocate for the application of anthropological methods to address the world's problems.
-Malinowski argued that "must advocate for native populations, involve themselves in policy matters and politics, and research contemporary social issues".
+Malinowski argued that "anthropologists must advocate for native populations, involve themselves in policy matters and politics, and research contemporary social issues".